A Model of Fast Concept Inference with Object-Factorized Cognitive Programs

 If we assume that a given concept can be solved by a unique ground-truth program of length $L$, the brute-force run time is $O(N^L)$, which quickly becomes intractable for longer programs.
-The search algorithm described in \citeA{lazaro-gredilla_beyond_2019} employs several heuristics to make the task more tractable by allowing the VCC to learn from previous attempts: \begin{itemize} \item Pruning of invalid nodes (programs) from further search \item Argument prediction using fixation guidance and convolutional neural networks (CNNs) \item A Markov model that prioritizes search by learned instruction transition probabilities \item Identification of subroutines \end{itemize}
+The search algorithm described in \citeA{lazaro-gredilla_beyond_2019} employs several heuristics to make the task more tractable by allowing the VCC to learn from previous attempts: \begin{itemize} \item Pruning of invalid nodes (programs) from further search \item Argument prediction using fixation guidance and convolutional neural networks (CNNs) \item A Markov model that prioritizes search by learning instruction transition probabilities that are stored in a Markov transition matrix\footnote{Entry $(i,j)$ of the Markov transition matrix represents the probability that instruction $i$ follows instruction $j$ in a program.}. \item Identification of subroutines \end{itemize}

 Pruning of invalid programs was the most effective heuristic, since, typically, over 50\% of instruction transitions were never valid (e.g. calling \verb`release_object` before \verb`grab_object`).

 Argument prediction effectively reduced $N$ by 33\% in the best case since the instruction set contains 36 primitives if counting different argument options as separate instructions, but only 24 otherwise.
 This benefit is mostly orthogonal to that of pruning since the validity of a transition is mostly independent of an instruction's arguments.